arbidh/FetchTakeHome/README.md

 ## Overview
 This project includes a video showcasing the app’s highlights and features, along with an overview diagram.
+Images included below video included in the project

 ## Overall Flow
 The architecture ensures **scalability**, **testability**, and **efficient resource management**.